-One thing is: We don’t have to buy turkey.
-We don’t have to buy into any of it.
-Sure, it’s a tradition.
-So is the Confederate flag.
+One this is: We don't have to buy turkey, we don't have to buy int any of it.
+Sure, it's a tradition, so is the Confederate flag.

 Here’s what we can all do this Thanksgiving: Anything else.
 Everyone has the day off.
 Most people have an unchecked investment in the holiday.
 They might not say it, but they want to keep the illusion that America’s roots are true.

 On Tuesday, the president pardoned a turkey.
 You should know that turkeys who are pardoned by presidents go up to a farm in Virginia where they usually die within a month.
 They’re bred for the table.
 There are zero surviving past-pardoned turkeys.

 Celebrate the holiday, or don’t.
 Believe in American mercy, or don’t.
 But look where tradition has gotten us so far.
 Look where we are now.

 Tommy Orange is tribal citizen of the Cheyenne and Arapaho Tribes of Oklahoma.
 He teaches at the MFA program at the Institute of American Indian Arts.
 His best-selling novel “There There” was published earlier in 2018.
 He is a 2014 MacDowell Fellow, and a 2016 Writing by Writers Fellow.
 He was born and raised in Oakland, California, and currently lives in Angels Camp, California.